opendp/deployments-registry-ui/pages/background/intro-to-dp.md

 ## Approximate DP

 [Approximate DP](https://en.wikipedia.org/wiki/Differential_privacy)
-has two privacy parameters (ε and δ).
-As in pure DP, a smaller value for ε indicates better privacy.
+has two privacy parameters (ϵ and δ).
+As in pure DP, a smaller value for ϵ indicates better privacy.
 The second parameter, δ, is an additive relaxation parameter.
 It is often interpreted as a "failure probability" - with probability δ, the privacy guarantee may fail.
 This interpretation provides useful intuition, though [it is not